JAlcocerT/JAlcocerT/content/blog/concepts-devops.md

 **Tl;DR**

-YOu might come to this post bc of selfhosting and containers.
+You might come to this post bc of [selfhosting](https://jalcocert.github.io/JAlcocerT/docs/selfhosting/) and containers.

+or bc you are a [system engineer](https://jalcocert.github.io/JAlcocerT/systems-engineering-and-infraestructure/).

 And stay when you realize how much you can do with proper devops setup in your homelab.